SMAC-Group/course_intro_statistics/slides/chapter4_02.md

 6     Armenia        Hybrid        113        4.13      63.0 Approx 60%   Yes       5          Yes            Yes             0       100
  ```

-Consult the [documentation](https://dplyr.tidyverse.org/reference/select.html) on the `select` function for an overview of supported selection features.
+Check the [documentation](https://dplyr.tidyverse.org/reference/select.html) on the `select` function for an overview of supported selection features.

 ---

 # Slice observations

-`slice()` lets you index rows by their (integer) locations.
+The `slice` function allows to index rows by their (integer) locations.

 ```r
 data(iris)